Don’t think you can afford to eat a bodybuilding diet? Think again…

 As soon as that’s done, I move right on to meal prep and start a huge pot of brown rice.
 It takes close to an hour to simmer so I’d rather get it done right away than get hungry and freak out when I need it later.

 Recipes for the bodybuilding diet on a budget are below!
-But first, if you like this workout, you need to try our 12-week program:
+But first – if you like this article you’re gonna want to try one of our shred programs.

 4 quick meals for bodybuilding diets on a budget